RCN-ECS/GenomicsWorkshop/README.md

 A major hurdle in seascape genomics is the lack of organized environmental/oceanographic data needed to analyze what factors drive reproductive isolation and local adaptation in marine systems.

 We invite presentations for seascape genomics studies, oceanography data resources, and marine climate change models (particularly for estuarine and coastal areas).
 We encourage oceanographers that have access to the data and are interested in developing collaborations with genomicists to apply for the workshop.
-Applicants that demonstrate knowledge in how to find and use publically available environmental/oceanographic data will be given a higher score.
+Applicants with marine expertise who demonstrate knowledge in how to find and use publically available environmental/oceanographic data will be given a higher score.

 ### Afternoon Day 3: Discussion of Using genomic data to define management units in marine systems and when the study question requires knowing the genes